gndaskalova/ForestChangeHub/README.md

 # ForestChangeHub
 Code for population, biodiversity & forest cover change attribution analyses

-_This repository contains code necessary to replicate data analysis, figures, and tables for "Forest loss as a catalyst of population and biodiversity change"._
+_This repository contains the code for the statistical analyses in "Forest loss as a catalyst of population and biodiversity change"._

 Authors: Gergana Daskalova, Isla Myers-Smith, Anne Bjorkman, Sarah Supp, Shane Blowes, Anne Magurran, Maria Dornelas